NI Public Procurement Policy

 - Network Services (Maintenance and Works)

-Procurement Branch is managed by a CoPE Manager and Contract Procurement Manager, reporting to the Head of Engineering, Head of Procurement (Director of Engineering) and Head of CoPE (Deputy Secretary).
+Procurement Branch is managed by the Deputy Director of Procurement & Commercial, reporting to the Head of Procurement (Director of Engineering) and Head of CoPE (Deputy Secretary).

 Publishing procurement contract adverts

-For all Roads & Rivers related procurement, contract adverts are published on the eTendersNI website, the DfI website and if applicable on the Official Journal for the European Union.
+For all Transport and Road Asset Management related procurement, contract adverts are published on the eTendersNI website, the DfI website and if applicable on the Find a Tender service.
 All prequalification or tender documents are now only available on the eTendersNI electronic tendering portal: -

 For further information please contact Procurement Branch